 - Oils are so important, choose high-quality olive, sunflower and coconut oils or clarified butter (ghee).

-- Do not skip meals and do not wait until you are famished to eat.
+- Try not to skip meals and don't wait until you are famished to eat.

 - Indulge in occasional glass of white wine or light beer.